Ox

 Facts And Features About Ox

-1. Oxen have an intimidating look but they are not predators.
+1. Oxen have an intimidating look, but they are not predators.
 They're bred to be around humans.
-They are herbivores that only eat plants, grains, and grasses.
-Like horses, oxen wear shoes.
+Oxen are herbivores that only eat plants, grains, and grasses, and they wear shoes like horses.

-2. They are adult male bulls or cattle that have been domesticated or tamed, typically to do farm work.
+2. They are castrated adult males that have been domesticated or tamed, typically to do farm work.
+Castration means the bull's testicles are removed surgically to reduce its aggressive behaviour.

 5. They can plough fields, pull stone boats, help with logging, pull carts, run machinery, and more.
-They possess a muscular build that allows them to pull carts or plough fields effortlessly.
-Oxen work slower than horses which makes them ideal for plowing.
+Oxen possess a muscular build that allows them to pull carts or plough fields effortlessly.
+They work more slowly than horses, which makes them ideal for ploughing.
 The farmer can walk behind the team with the plough at a smooth and steady pace.

-6. These magnificent animals are well-known for their immense strength, which stems from their muscular bodies and sturdy frame.
+6. These magnificent animals are incredibly large and strong.
+An adult ox can pull up to twice its weight.
 With an average weight of around 1370 kg, standing over 6 feet tall at the shoulder and a length of about 9 feet.
-Oxen is an incredibly large and strong animal.
-An adult ox can pull up to twice its weight.
+They are well-known for their immense strength, which stems from their muscular bodies and sturdy frames.

 7. Oxen possess an impressive ability to tolerate extreme weather conditions, making them ideal companions in various parts of the world where temperatures can soar or plummet drastically.